nativewind/nativewind/apps/website/docs/guides/tailwindcss-react-native.md

 ## CSS is the default for web

-Nativewind defaults to CSS for web if using React Native Web >=0.18
+NativeWind defaults to CSS for web if using React Native Web >=0.18

 You can control this setting via the `NativeWindStyleSheet.setOutput({ web: 'native' })`